-People who have spent time with rescued turkeys at our sanctuaries will tell you that these birds are lively, social, curious creatures.
-They are known to cluck their greetings to visitors entering a barn, eat grass from guests’ hands, and strut around showing off their feathers.
+People who have spent time with rescued turkeys at our sanctuaries will tell you that they are lively, social, curious creatures.
+They are known to cluck greetings to visitors entering a barn, eat grass from guests’ hands, and strut around showing off their feathers.
 Impress your family and friends around the Thanksgiving table with some interesting facts about these incredible birds.

 Turkeys form strong social bonds with their family and flock mates.
 In the wild they sometimes travel in groups of 200 or more.
 When a turkey is removed from her group, she becomes distressed and calls to her flockmates until she is reunited with them.

 Turkeys are very playful animals.
 Tom Savage, poultry scientist and animal science professor at Oregon State University, observed that if you throw an apple to a group of turkeys, they will play with it together, almost as though it were a football!

 Turkeys make a complex range of sounds.
 When they want to gather their family group, they make an urgent-sounding call.
 When a turkey is startled, she uses a special “putt,” sound, and every bird in the flock looks up with alarm.
 Sometimes a mother will use a “cackle” when entering or leaving a roost to prompt her brood to follow.
 Turkeys even make a cat-like purr when they are feeling relaxed and content.

 The color of a turkey’s head and throat will change depending on his mood.
 When a male turkey is excited, his head will turn blue.
 When he is feeling stressed, his head will turn bright red.
 The color shifts and changes many times throughout the day as he feels various levels of stress and relaxation.